saltukalakus/auth0-show-rules-on-clients/README.md

 }
 ```

-### Sample for valid whitelist rule.
-Early return if the client is not in whitelist
+Sample for valid whitelist rule with early return if the client is not in whitelist.

 ```javascript
 function (user, context, callback) {